The U.S. Food and Drug Administration (FDA) has approved seven medications that can help your patients quit for good:

 - varenicline (Chantix)†

-* available over-the-counter (OTC) and covered by Medicaid and some health insurance plans with prescription
+* available over-the-counter (OTC) and covered by Medicaid with a fiscal order and some health insurance plans with prescription

 Not all smokers can quit with single-drug therapy.
 Evidence exists that combination pharmacotherapy increases long-term abstinence rates relative to placebo treatments.
 Note: Varenicline should not be combined with any other smoking cessation medication.